Oncolytic virus: Semliki Forest virus

 Semliki Forest virus (SFV) is a virus that naturally infects cells of the central nervous system and causes encephalitis.
 A genetically engineered form has been pre-clinically tested as an oncolytic virus against the severe brain tumour type glioblastoma.
 The SFV was genetically modified with microRNA target sequences so that it only replicated in brain tumour cells and not in normal brain cells.
 The modified virus reduced tumour growth and prolonged survival of mice with brain tumours.
 The modified virus was also found to efficiently kill human glioblastoma tumour cell lines.

 Other

 The maraba virus, first identified in Brazilian sandflies, is being tested clinically.

 Coxsackievirus A21 is being developed by Viralytics under trade name Cavatak.
 Coxsackievirus A21 belongs to Enterovirus C species.

 Influenza A is one of the earliest viruses anecdotally reported to induce cancer regression.
 This has prompted preclinical development of genetically engineered oncolytic influenza A viruses.
+Murine Respirovirus, which is frequently called Sendai virus in scientific literature, has shown some oncolytic properties that are described in the section Murine respirovirus as an oncolytic agent.